Browse through the development tools available for building software and creating FPGA designs for Intel® SoC FPGAs.

 OpenCL™ software technology allows users to abstract away the traditional hardware FPGA development flow for a much faster and higher-level software development flow.
 Emulate your OpenCL™ software technology C accelerator code on an x86-based host in seconds with detailed optimization reports.

 Intel, in collaboration with Mentor Graphics*, provides embedded software developers access to virtual platforms.
-These platforms support Intel’s entire SoC FPGA portfolio, including the Intel® Arria® 10 SoC, the industry’s only 20 nm SoC FPGA, and the third generation 14nm Intel® Stratix® 10 SoCs with a 64-bit quad-core ARM* Cortex*-A53 processor.
-The virtual platforms, built with Mentor Graphics* Vista tools, are prebuilt, fully functional simulations models of the SOC FPGAs ARM* processor subsystems.
+These platforms support Intel’s entire SoC FPGA portfolio, including the 20nm Intel® Arria® 10 SoC and the 3rd Generation 14nm Intel® Stratix® 10 SoC with a 64-bit quad-core Arm* Cortex-A53 processor.
+The virtual platforms, built with Mentor Graphics* Vista tools, are prebuilt, fully functional simulations models of the SoC FPGAs ARM* processor subsystems.

 The SoC FPGA virtual platforms includes an instruction set simulator CPU model plus peripheral device models, delivered as a standalone binary executable.
-You Download, install, and run the executable with a prebuilt Linux* image on a host PC….
-You can use any GDB-compatible debug environment, including ARM* Development Studio 5 Intel® FPGA Edition toolkit for comprehensive debugging of bare metal, Linux* and other OS applications.
+Download, install, and run the executable with a prebuilt Linux* image on a host PC.
+Also use any GDB-compatible debug environment, including Arm* Development Studio 5 Intel® FPGA edition toolkit for comprehensive debugging of Bare Metal, Linux, and other OS applications.

 Basing the SoC FPGA virtual platform on the Mentor Graphics Vista tool suite provides users a seamless migration to Mentor Graphics’ Vista Virtual Prototyping solutions.
 The Vista Virtual Prototyping tool suite provides additional insight into hardware/software interaction or non-intrusive profiling and analysis.
 It also extends the SoC FPGA virtual platform, including timing-approximate or timing-accurate CPU models.